gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Supported Java versions

+TBD - Gradle requires Java 7 or later to run.
 TBD - Test execution in Gradle requires Java 6 or later.

 ### Sonar plugin has been removed